 - a.
 The MDFs shall not contain any equipment not specified by UNLV Network Development and Engineering.
 This includes, but is not limited to, Marlok equipment, transformers, sinks, fire or building alarm equipment.
 They shall be kept clear of all other equipment. - b.
-Each MDF will be provided with an isolated electrical panel with 200amp service. - c.
-The MDF will require the installation of a telecommunications main grounding busbar (TMGB) to the service equipment (power) ground with a conductor the same size as the largest telecommunications bonding backbone (TBB).
-The connections of the bonding conductor for telecommunications (BCT) and the TBB to the TMGB shall utilize exothermic weld, Listed compression two-hole lugs, or two-hole exothermic lugs.
-All equipment racks shall be connected to the TGB with a telecommunications equipment bonding conductor (TEBC) that is continuous copper conductor not less than #6 AWG.
-The TMGB shall: - Be provided with holes for use with correctly matched listed lugs and hardware. - Be made of copper, or copper alloys having a minimum of 95% conductivity when annealed as specified by the International Annealed Copper Standard (IACS). - Have minimum dimensions of 1/4 in.
-(6.35mm) thick by 4 in.
-(100mm) wide and shall be long enough to accept all current connections with additional room for growth. - Be Listed by authority having jurisdiction. - d.
-Each MDF will have two quad 20 amp, 110 V.A.C. outlets, terminated with NEMA 5-20Rs, two 30 amp 208 V.A.C. outlets, terminated with NEMA L6-30Rs, and two 20 amp NEMA L6-20Rs.
-All outlets will require dedicated electrical circuits.
-When available, all outlets will be serviced by the emergency power system and colored orange or otherwise marked as such.
-All outlets will be positioned within 4 feet of the rear of the provided racks at standard outlet height.
+Each MDF will be provided with an isolated electrical panel with 200-amp service. - c.
+The MDF will require the installation of a secondary bonding busbar (SBB) to building primary bonding busbar (PBB) that is directly bonded to the AC electrical ground system with a conductor the same size as the largest telecommunications bonding backbone (TBB).
+The connections of the telecommunications bonding conductor (TBC) and the TBB to the PBB shall utilize exothermic weld, Listed compression two-hole lugs, or two-hole exothermic lugs.
+All equipment racks shall be connected to the secondary bonding busbar (SBB) with a telecommunications bonding conductor (TEBC) that is continuous copper conductor not less than #6 AWG.

+The SBB shall:

+- Be provided with holes for use with correctly matched listed lugs and hardware. - Be made of copper, or copper alloys having a minimum of 95% conductivity when annealed as specified by the International Annealed Copper Standard (IACS). - Have minimum dimensions of 1/4 in.
+(6.35mm) thick by 2 in.
+(50mm) wide and shall be long enough to accept all current connections with additional room for growth. - Be listed. - Where a backbone bonding conductor (BBC) is required it shall be bonded to the SBB. - d.
+The MDF will require the installation of a rack bonding busbar (RBB) connected with a rack bonding conductor through a telecommunications equipment bonding conductor (TEBC) using an irreversible compression connector sized to match the conductor gauges.
+The